Definition of Bull Trap

 - Price is slightly in favor of ‘trapped’ traders, providing them confidence and security.

 - Price reversal takes place.
-People in disbelieve continue to hold on to their positions that suddenly turns into a loss.
+People in disbelief continue holding on to their positions, suddenly becoming lost.
 Traders who are aggressively buying are making huge profits, and the opposite party is selling, with the belief of price turning again.

-A bull trap is not just a pattern, but it helps explain how the average trader approaches the markets and why the professionals usually win.
+A bull trap is not just a pattern; it helps explain how the average trader approaches the markets and why the professionals usually win.

 How to Avoid the Bull Trap?

-- Late Entry and Exit: A trader always needs to keep in mind not to sell when the price moves up and never buy when the price is moving down.
+- Late Entry and Exit: A trader must remember not to sell when the price moves up and never buy when the price is moving down.
 He can enter the market and short his position when the price is already going down and buy the position when the price goes up.

 Bull Trap vs Bear Trap

-A bull trap pattern occurs when there is a breakout, and the price has been consolidated.
+A bull trap pattern occurs when there is a breakout and the price has been consolidated.
 It is more clearly visible when traders trade based on technical analysis and chart patterns.
-A bear trap pattern is exactly the opposite of a bull trap pattern wherein price movement encourages traders to place short positions after a small consolidation period.
-Following this, price breaks out to the downside, and it often signifies a correction or reversal of a trend.
+A bear trap pattern is exactly the opposite of a bull trap pattern, wherein price movement encourages traders to place short positions after a short consolidation period.
+Following this, the price breaks out to the downside, and it often signifies a correction or reversal of a trend.

 Key Points to Remember:

-- The risk to reward profiles can vary in either direction. an investor needs to be careful to identify a major trend change in the market.
+- The risk-to-reward profiles can vary in either direction.
+An investor must be careful to identify a major trend change in the market.

-- It is one of the least well-known strategies amongst traders.
+- It is one of the least well-known strategies among traders.

-- Confirmation of price action of reversal like a bullish rejection candle, inside bar or engulfing pattern in a bearish market
+- Bull trap traders should look for two critical things to have in place: A strong resistance level formed by a previous high, Confirmation of price action of reversal like a bullish rejection candle, inside bar, or engulfing pattern in a bearish market.

-- A trader needs to be patient enough in order to successfully trade on the bull trap, which means he needs to miss some profitable trades.
+- A trader needs to be patient enough to successfully trade on the bull trap, which means he needs to miss some profitable trades.

-- A bull trap is a good way to realize profits quickly and avoid keeping an open position for a long time.
+- A bull trap is an excellent way to realize profits quickly and avoid keeping an open position for a long time.

 Conclusion